 JWT Validator rule

-Authenticates requests with a Java Web Token (JWT) token.
-When you apply this policy, Service consumers must use their JWT credentials to sign their JWT.
-Before allowing API access to the consumer, the policy does the following:
+Authenticates requests with a JSON Web Token (JWT) token.
+Service consumers must use their JWT credentials to sign their JWT.

-• If valid, the policy processes the request.

-• If invalid, the policy discards the request.

 The rule automatically detects the signing algorithm using the JWT token header and key.

+• If valid, processes the request.

+• If invalid, discards the request.

 The JWT token works with the Authorize by Role policy.
-The value for the JWT role is the value for the Role field in the Authorize by Role Policy.
+Use the value for the JWT role as the value for the Role field in the Authorize by Role Policy.

 Policy execution order